microbus-io/fabric/docs/tech/codegen.md

 # host - The host name of the microservice
 # description - A human-friendly description of the microservice
 # integrationTests - Whether or not to generate integration tests (defaults to true)
+# openApi - Whether or not to generate an OpenAPI document at openapi.json (defaults to true)
 general:
   host: email.communication.xyz
   description: The email service delivers emails to recipients.